Joseph Corbett Jr.: First murder and escape

+Murder of Adolph Coors III

 On the morning of February 9, 1960, Adolph Coors III, the 45-year-old CEO and chairman of the board of the Coors brewery, left his house for work, but never arrived.
 A delivery man found Coors' station wagon abandoned, and blood droplets were found nearby.
 Corbett was implicated, and the FBI began a manhunt that spanned from California to Atlantic City, New Jersey, and eventually to Vancouver, British Columbia, Canada.
 In March 1960, the FBI added Corbett to its Ten Most Wanted list.

 On September 11, 1960, Coors' remains were found in the local forest, with two bullet wounds in his back.

-Corbett was arrested October 29, 1960 in Vancouver by Canadian police.
+Corbett was arrested on October 29, 1960 in Vancouver by Canadian police.
 The FBI had issued wanted poster-style photo copies, and a woman called in, stating a man of his description was in her area.
 Afterwards, the Vancouver police saw his car parked outside a motor inn.
 He was extradited back to the U.S. Since the kidnap and murder occurred in Colorado, the state charged Corbett with murder.
+Because Coors’ remains were found within the state, Corbett was not tried on federal kidnapping charges.

-On March 29, 1961, Corbett was convicted of first-degree murder and sentenced to life imprisonment.
+On March 29, 1961, Corbett was convicted of first degree murder and sentenced to life imprisonment.
 He was paroled and released from prison on December 12, 1980.

-In 1996 Corbett gave his only interview following his release from prison; in it, he maintained his innocence.
+In 1996, Corbett gave his only interview following his release from prison; in it, he maintained his innocence.
+However, Corbett did not try to prove his innocence, insisting that attempting to do so would only attract unwanted attention.

-Corbett committed suicide by a single gunshot wound in the head on August 24, 2009.
+Corbett died by suicide by a single gunshot wound in the head on August 24, 2009, at the age of 80.
+He had been diagnosed with cancer shortly before his death and his health had been rapidly deterioriating.